adawang1024/image-filters/README.md

 # Advanced Image Filters

- A variety of advanced image filters applicable to greyscale and color images, implemented as python functinos.
+ A variety of advanced image filters applicable to greyscale and color images.
 Filters include blurring, sharpening, the Sobel Operator, drawing, and seam carving effect

 This repository contains Python functions that implement a variety of advanced image filters by designing kernels to be applied to images via correlation.
 The implemented filters include: